bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-63-justice-seeking.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that justice is not revenge but the fair treatment of all people according to their actions and needs, not their status or power.</p>
+<p>Joa recognizes that justice is not revenge but the fair treatment of all people according to their actions and needs, not their status or power.</p>
 </div>

 <div class="verse">